flype44/VControl/DOCUMENTATION.md

 This command creates the `VControl Environment Variables` into `ENV:`

-Those variables are intended to make life easier for scripting usages.
+Those variables are intended to make life easier for scripting use cases.

 **INPUT :**